dansiegelman/Dan-Siegelman-Portfolio/README.md

   I wrote a user guide for organizing the footage and preventing the audio bug.
 The resulting workflow streamlined editing and supported timely deliveries.

 <img src="icons/crop.png" alt="Icon" width="20">&nbsp;&nbsp;&nbsp;**[USER GUIDE: CROPPING MULTIGROUPS IN AVID](https://dansiegelman.github.io/Dan-Siegelman-Portfolio/writing/avid-mgcropping)**
-- On [The Toys That Built America S3](https://www.youtube.com/watch?v=xJmQDRVJHQ0), our post team received a last-minute request to crop all interview footage to widescreen.
+- On [The Toys That Built America S3](https://www.youtube.com/watch?v=xJmQDRVJHQ0), our post team received a last-minute request to crop over 100 hours of interview footage to widescreen.
 As a solution, I built a customized Avid workflow that enables widescreen cropping without causing project delays.

-  I wrote a user guide to document the workflow for our post team, ensuring project stability and consistency across interview footage.
+  I wrote a user guide to document the workflow for our post team, ensuring stability across 12 Avid projects and 50+ interviews.

 ## Multimedia Work